Average credit card APR

 Your APR will vary depending on the card type and your risk profile.
 Typically, better credit means access to a better (lower) APR.
 Rewards credit cards differ slightly from other cards in that they typically carry a higher interest rate because they offer more value to cardholders than basic credit cards.

-As of Sept.
-21, 2022, the average credit card APR is 18.16 percent, according to Bankrate data.
+As of Dec.
+14, 2022, the average APR for credit cards is 19.42 percent, according to Bankrate data.
 Credit card APRs have risen in tandem with a recent series of federal funds rate increases by the Federal Reserve that began in March:

 |Sept.
 21, 2022||18.16%|